 A good friend of mine (a male, btw) called me out my decision to stick with Uber, especially given the reports of a rampant harassment culture against women.
 I told him my experiences were good, there weren’t a lot of other options, and why punish good drivers for a really bad apple.

 He paused and stated, “there is no real change if there are no real consequences.”

 My conscience was torn.
 But his comment was true.
 The truth is, a company, whether fair or not, is a reflection of its leader.
 Leaders take on great rewards but also great risk.
 If a CEO wants to believe his own hype, and act like a bad-boy ‘cliché’, he is taking the risk of tarnishing the reputation of his upstanding employees.
 If customers decide to leave, in spite of great employee service, that is on the leader, not the customer.

 I guess the HR takeaway is, have the courage to call a leader out on their bad behavior.
 Not for the sake of the stockholders, but for the sake of innocent, hard-working employees who will get swept up in the tsunami.

 So, for a while I am going to use Lyft.
 It is now in Birmingham too.
-And when Uber cleans up its act (which looks like they just may), I’ll reward their employees with my dollars as well.
-‘Til then, I’m going to give my conscious a rest – or just drive myself.
+And while Uber continues to clean up its act, I’ll reward their employees with my dollars as well.